sheetal-ahuja/concepts/README.md

-a# **Algorithmic Patterns**
+# **Algorithmic Patterns**

 ## **1. Two Pointers**
-- Technique to solve problems by having two pointers starting at different positions and moving towards a condition.
+- A technique to solve problems is having two pointers starting at different positions and moving towards a condition.
 - Useful for problems like finding a pair in a sorted array, or reversing a string in place.

 ## **2. Island**